Baked Donuts with Chocolate Glaze

 Click here for a printable version of this recipe – For the Love of Cooking.net

 I was recently visiting the blog There’s Always Time to Cook and she had a post about being visited by the Fairy Hobmother who happens to present Amazon gift cards to bloggers.
 All I had to do was comment on her blog about what I would want from Amazon if the Fairy Hobmother visited me and I said a donut baking pan.
 Simple?
 Yes, but something I have wanted for a long time now.
 A few days later I was visited by the Fairy Hobmother who granted me my wish and sent me an Amazon gift card so I could buy my donut pan and four amazing cookbooks that I have been wanting.
-I found out that the Fairy Hobmother actually is a really generous person who works for Appliances Online where they have awesome appliances like this dishwasher.
 Thank you so much for the generous gift Fairy Hobmother!!!

 So now you, my dear readers, get a chance to be visited by the Fairy Hobmother too.
 All you have to do is comment on this post and tell me and the Fairy what it is you would buy with an Amazon gift card… who knows, you may have your wish granted just like I did.
 Good luck!

 I just found your blog today – did no one really comment on this post???
 This shocks me very much!
 I’m sure a month later, it’s irrelevant, but I would LOVE to have a donut pan like yours – I’ve never had one, and have always wanted to make donuts. 🙂 I am going to do some more exploring of your blog now…

 I want a donut pan too!
 It looks super sweet!
 I was wondering how people bake donuts, and while there are surely more ways than that- what an easy way to getter done! 🙂 Also, I would be in heaven to see a printed inventory of all of your fantastic recipes!
 I genuinely love your blog (er… website now?).
 You’re wonderful.